 Under the Amarillo College Promotional Opportunity Policy, only current appointed or part-time non-appointed employees will be considered for a position during the first five (5) working days from notice or posting.

-Hiring Department: Automotive Technology; Position Location: East Campus.
+Hiring Department: Automotive Technology; Position Location: East Campus and other locations as assigned.